Freshmen Contracts Freshmen Housing and Meal Plan Contract, Roommate Questionnaire

 Frequently Asked Questions

 Yes.
 The room deposit is separate and additional from the tuition deposit.

-- A $400 residence hall room deposit is required.
+- For new students, there is a $250 maintenance fee deposit.
 Click here to pay your housing deposit online.

-The residence hall room deposit is non-refundable after May 1.
+The residence hall maintenance fee deposit is non-refundable after May 1.